 Can I breastfeed and bottle feed?

-Breastfeeding doesn’t have to be all or nothing.
-Every little bit of breastmilk you can give your baby has benefits.
-If you want to cut down on breastfeeding rather than wean completely, your baby will continue to get some of these benefits.
-You may find that once you have cut back on breastfeeding a little you are happy to carry on with your favourite feed e.g. at bedtime, until your baby is older and less reliant on the comfort of breastfeeding.
+Breastfeeding doesn’t have to be all or nothing, some mothers decide to try partial weaning where they cut down on some breastfeeds but continue with others rather than wean completely.
+You may find that once you have cut back on breastfeeding a little you are happy to carry on with your favourite feed e.g. at nap time or at bedtime until your baby is older and less reliant on the comfort of breastfeeding.

 Children gradually replace breastfeeding with other food and drink in a process of natural weaning that allows a mother’s milk supply to slowly reduce until one day they stop breastfeeding.
 If a mother needs to hasten the process, reducing the number of feeds gradually over a period of several weeks, and expressing to comfort as needed, will prevent engorgement or mastitis and give her baby time to adjust.